pdee/pdee/doc/variables-python-mode.rst

 py-pyflakespep8-command-args
 ----------------------------
-List of string arguments to be passed to pyflakespep8.
+string arguments to be passed to pyflakespep8.

 Default is ""